Want To See A Therapist? Demystifying Therapy and Therapists33 comments

 A non-MD therapist may share his or her opinion about medications, and help clients think about how to decide, but we can’t make suggestions on what medication, if any, to take.

-Why would someone choose to see a therapist?
+Why would someone find a therapist?

 Humans are story tellers and meaning makers.
 When we experience life, we make meaning out of it.
 Sometimes we get stuck in a negative story–quite often a negative story of ourselves–and we realize that we don’t want to stay there.
 Friends, family, coworkers, ministers can often provide a new perspective and usually do.
 This is sufficient for many people.